-Facilities Resource Request(s) Dollar Amount Already Request ed in Recent Program Review? (yes/no) Program Goal (cut and paste from program review) Connected to Assessment Results and Plans?
-(List the course and SLO or PLO and Academic Year) or Does other data support your resource requests?
+Facilities Already Requested in Recent Program Review? (yes/no) Program Goal (cut and paste from program review) Connected to Assessment Results and Plans?
+(List the course and SLO or PLO and Academic Year) Does other data support your resource requests?
 If so, explain the metric and trend or result.
 (1-3 sentences) How will this resource contribute to student success?
-(1-3 sentences) Alignment with College (List Goal A- E) Alignment with PCCD Goal (List Goal A-E) Resources to rent space \$5000 Yes Open AFRAM community extension center Could support the department's productivity This will support community members with accessing the courses and services of the ethnic studies department, making the department a community resource.
-Goal 2 and 3 Objective A Objective B Objective C
+(1-3 sentences) Alignment with College (List Goal A-E) Alignment with PCCD Goal (List Goal A-E)